How to apply for studies?

-All interested parties can only use our book collections on site, after presenting a document containing the user’s photo.
+All interested parties can only use our book collections in the reading room, after presenting a document containing the user’s photo.

 How to complete the Library Training?

-- You have to log in to the Moodle platform (INTRANET link on the main page of VISTULA University).
+- You have to log in to the PLATON platform.

 - In the “Training” section, you can find “Library training”.